-24 Hour Rule:
+24 hour and Next Day Rule:

 FEVER: Keep your child home until his/her fever has been gone without the aid of fever-reducing medication for 24 hours.
+If sent home from school for this, keep home the next school day.
 VOMITING OR DIARRHEA: Keep your child home for 24 hours after the last time he or she has vomited or had diarrhea and is eating a normal diet.
+If sent home from school for this, keep home the next school day.